wongfei2009/mcp-obsidian/README.md

-# mcp-knowledge-base MCP server
+# MCP server for Obsidian

-Example MCP server to interact with Obsidian.
+MCP server to interact with Obsidian via the Local REST API community plugin.

 ## Components